 Everyone else waited until 1907 to jump on the bandwagon, when a Russian biologist, Elie Metchnikoff determined that the relative longevity of the Balkan people was directly contributed to their consumption of sour milk.
 Health-conscious Americans started going crazy for sour milk, thinking this was the fountain of youth.
 This attraction proved timely as naturally-occurring sour milk was becoming increasingly rare, thanks to modern refrigeration.
 So commercial dairies jumped in to fill the void by culturing the milk themselves.
 They labeled it buttermilk starting in the 1920s, and was very similar to what can be found in the grocers today.
 Dairies used low-fat milk because it was cheaper than whole milk, but still took on a thick, creamy body when cultured.

 Now here’s a cultural divide, while not the most common of ingredients north of the Mason Dixie, folks south of the line love this beverage – buttermilk biscuits or buttermilk fried chicken, red velvet cake anyone?
 Farms were structured a bit differently in the South where most small farmers made their own butter (source: Debbie Moose, author of Buttermilk).
-Given the more extreme heat, this buttermilk fermented quickly and frugal Southerners developed a flavor for the resulting liquid as well as a multitude of recipes that quickly became classics.
+Given the more extreme heat, this buttermilk fermented quickly and frugal Southerners developed a taste for the resulting liquid and a multitude of recipes that quickly became classics.

-Consider for example the challenges of making classic yeast bread given the heat and humidity of the South, and famous Southern breads come to mind?
+Consider for example the challenges of making classic yeast bread given the heat and humidity of the South – any famous Southern breads come to mind?
 No?
 How about biscuits, corn bread and other quick breads that use baking salt and baking soda as the leavening agents?
 Ah ha!

 This popularity really took off with the development of baking soda and baking powder in the late 1800s.
 Cookbooks started calling for the sour version of buttermilk in recipes for bread made with baking soda.
 It became a key ingredient as baking soda proved more reliable and faster to use than yeast, but it wouldn’t work unless mixed with an acid (sour butter milk).
 In the 1860s, Church & Co. (the forerunner of Armand Hammer) began distributing instructions for making baking-soda cornbread, biscuits, muffins, pancakes, and waffles using sour milk as an activator.